ingra-ai/ingra/README.md

 # Bakabit Portal

-Bakabit Portal is a comprehensive user management platform designed to facilitate task management, calendar scheduling, and personal productivity enhancements.
-Built with the latest technology stack, this portal aims to provide a seamless experience for managing todos, calendars, and integrating GPT function calls for enhanced user interactions.
+Bakabit Portal is designed to help you curate and manage functions or workflows that can be used to create your own personal assistant suite tailored to your needs.
+Our goal is to make these functions freely available for everyone, enabling a community-driven approach to personal assistant development.

 ## Tech Stack